-The rapidly growing use of smartphones and tablets is requiring more and more cellular bandwidth, and the increasing demands on cellular infrastructures is often underappreciated.
+The rapidly growing purchase and use of smartphones and tablets require more and more cellular bandwidth, and the increasing demands on cellular infrastructures are often underappreciated.

-These antennas naturally require cable runs up their towers to connect them to high frequency and power, so the use of more efficient optical fiber to complete these connections has been an amendable paradigm shift in broadband antenna architecture.
+These antennas naturally require cable runs up their towers to connect them to high frequency and power, so using the more efficient optical fiber to the tower process to complete these connections has been an amendable paradigm shift in broadband antenna architecture.

 The shift to FTTA obviously brings numerous benefits to consumers, operators, and technicians alike.
-However, as with most advancement in technology, there are some complications and challenges to work out.
+However, as with most advancements in technology, there are some complications and challenges to work out.

 Fiber-to-the-Antenna (FTTA) Advantages

-Perhaps the most obvious advantage of fiber-to-the-antenna stems from the physical nature of the cable itself.
-The smaller diameter and lighter weight allows many fiber optic cables to occupy the same amount of space as a single coax cable.
+Perhaps the most obvious advantage of fiber-to-the-antenna stems from the physical content of the cable itself.
+The smaller diameter and lighter weight allow many fiber optic cables to occupy the same amount of space as a single coax cable.
 Because cellular towers are naturally subject to the elements, the physical size and properties of optical cabling are much less susceptible to damage from gusts of wind.